Gutenberg vs Elementor — Which To Choose? Detailed Comparison

 Gutenberg

-As you can see, the Gutenberg editor is more intuitive and it’s very similar to the core WordPress experience.
+As you can see, the Gutenberg editor is more intuitive and very similar to the core WordPress experience.
 On the left, you can see a bunch of blocks that you can drag and drop to add more functionality to your pages.

 It’s fairly easy to use, and you don’t need to be an expert in web design to start creating pages with Gutenberg.

-Conclusion — Which One To Choose?
+Summing Up — Which One To Choose?

-The choice between Gutenberg and Elementor comes down to the level of functionality that you require.
-If you’re only getting started, we’d recommend starting with Gutenberg.
+The choice between Elementor or Gutenberg comes down to the level of functionality that you require.

 Elementor gives you unprecedented control over every element on your site, which, even though it complicates things a bit, ultimately puts you in charge of every single thing on your site.